 When a plain (unencrypted) image is pulled from the registry, it is automatically unzipped and untarred so that containers can be immediately created from it.
 To facilitate this action for encrypted images, we require that a private key is passed to the

 images pull command that can decrypt the layers before they are unzipped and untarred.
 If an image is encrypted with multiple keys, multiple keys can be passed to the

 pull command.
 Passing multiple private keys is also supported by all other commands involving decryption.
 After an encrypted image is successfully pulled from the registry, any user with access to containerd can now create a container from the image.
 To prove that a user is authorized to use the container image, we require that the user provide the private keys used for decrypting the container.
 We use the keys to check the authorization of the user by verifying that they can be used for decrypting the LEK of each encrypted layer, and if so, we allow running the container.

 Walk through a demo with containerd

 This section presents a demo of these encryption steps we used with containderd, using

 ctr on the command line.
 It shows the encryption and decryption of a container image.

-The first step requires the cloning of the git repository with the containerd encrypted container images (ECI) extension.
-Then we build containerd and start it.
+The first step requires the cloning of the git repository containerd/imgcrypt, which is the sub-project which contains the container image encryption/decryption capabilities.
+Then you build containerd and start it.
 To follow these steps, you should be familiar with setting up a golang development environment: